-The clue is in the name but the slimness of the Bellroy Slim Sleeve cannot be overstated.
+The clue is in the name, but the slimness of the Bellroy Slim Sleeve cannot be overstated.
 Say goodbye to awkward bulging with this trim wallet that slides easily into a front pocket.
 You could also wear it in the pocket of your suit for work (or your tuxedo for black tie events) without cramping your style.

 Fun fact: in one Bellroy wallet review, the reviewer claimed it was so unobtrusive that he found himself patting his pockets regularly to check it was still there.
 Impressive.

-As with all leather Bellroy wallets, the leather is sourced from gold-rated Leather Working Group tanneries so it ticks all the environmental boxes.
+As with all leather Bellroy wallets, the leather is sourced from gold-rated Leather Working Group tanneries, so it ticks all the environmental boxes.
 It’s also soft to the touch with scrupulously neat stitching.
 The quality is also evident in the fact that the pockets of the wallet don’t stretch with long-term use, offering lasting functionality.

-Despite its slim profile, the Bellroy Slim Sleeve Wallet can still hold up to 8 cards and features 2 quick-access slots for those cards you might need in a hurry (i.e. when you’re paying for a coffee with a queue of grumpy customers behind you).
-The rectangular-shaped opening means you can slide your card out with just one-hand.
+Despite its slim profile, the Bellroy Slim Sleeve Wallet can still hold up to 8 cards and features 2 quick-access slots for those cards you might need in a hurry (i.e., when you’re paying for a coffee with a queue of grumpy customers behind you).
+The rectangular-shaped opening means you can slide your card out with just one hand.

-There’s also a pull-tab to access those cards you use less often and a note compartment where bills can fit if you fold them in half.
+There’s also a pull tab to access those cards you use less often and a note compartment where bills can fit if you fold them in half.
 Larger bills will require double folding.

 As with all Bellroy wallets, there’s no boastful branding—just a few subtle logos that you barely notice.
-The Slim Sleeve is also available in 10 different colours compared to the standard black and brown you’re usually limited to with men’s wallets, so you’ll be able to find the one that best suits your particular style.
+The Slim Sleeve is also available in 10 different colors compared to the standard black and brown you’re usually limited to with men’s wallets, so you’ll be able to find the one that best suits your particular style.

 Best for: A front pocket wallet that doesn’t compromise on capacity.

-Bellroy Slim Sleeve vs Note Sleeve vs Hide and Seek: A side by side comparison
+Bellroy Slim Sleeve vs. Note Sleeve vs. Hide and Seek: A side by side comparison

 The Slim Sleeve is ideal for anyone whose priority is minimal bulge when slipped into a jean pocket.
 But as it lacks RFID protection, it might not be a top choice for those concerned about security.

-The secret pocket of the Hide and Seek is perfect for anyone who regularly carries large amounts of cash and wants to keep it out of sight or for travellers carrying foreign currencies—although this wallet is probably too chunky for fitting in a front pocket.
+The secret pocket of the Hide and Seek is perfect for anyone who regularly carries large amounts of cash and wants to keep it out of sight or for travelers carrying foreign currencies—although this wallet is probably too chunky for fitting in a front pocket.